 Hypersaline lakes below Devon Ice Cap have been isolated from the outer world for at least 120 thousand years.
 It is possible that throughout these long years in lakes have survived and evolved unique microorganisms.

 Specialists consider that similar lakes could be discovered on other planets or their moons.
 One candidate is Europa – moon of Jupiter, which is covered with a shield of ice and has an oxygen atmosphere.
-Below the ice could be liquid ocean – and… maybe there are some life forms?
+Below the ice could be a liquid ocean – and… maybe there are some life forms?

 Hypersaline lakes beneath the Devon ice Cap are included in the following list:40 unique natural wonders of the world[/caption] This article is a kind of wonder by itself: after meticulous work of several years here has been collected a list of absolutely unique places, where nature has outdone itself and created something unique, just in one example.